-Life-long Houstonian Alan Rosen’s law enforcement experience, ethics, business experience, training, and education help him manage and lead the Harris County Precinct 1 Constable’s Office’s office to further success and growth.
+Constable Alan Rosen’s law enforcement knowledge, ethics, business experience, training, and education help him manage and lead the Harris County Precinct One Constable’s Office to further success and growth.

-Constable Rosen served or is serving on local civic boards and committees, including the MD Anderson Cancer Center Advance Team board of directors, the Greater Houston Visitors and Convention Bureau board of directors, the Houston Police Department – Citizen Review Committee, the Beth Yeshurun Day School board of directors (development chair), Beth Yeshurun Synagogue (security committee) and the Greater Heights Area Chamber of Commerce board of directors.
+Constable Rosen is a former co-chair of the Harris County Criminal Justice Coordination Council, which is responsible for reforming the Criminal Justice System in Harris County.
+He served or is serving on multiple local civic boards and committees, including: MD Anderson Cancer Center Advance Team board of directors, the Greater Houston Visitors and Convention Bureau board of directors, the Houston Police Department – Citizen Review Committee, the Beth Yeshurun Day School Board of Directors (development chair), Beth Yeshurun Synagogue (security committee) and the Greater Heights Area Chamber of Commerce board of directors.
 He also serves on the Seven Acres Jewish Geriatric Home board of directors and currently co-chairs the Harris County Law Enforcement Technology Committee.

-Constable Rosen earned a bachelor of science degree in criminal justice from the University of Houston, graduating with honors.
-He is deeply committed to keeping families safe, aggressively addressing crime issues and improving the quality of life for all residents of Precinct 1.
+Constable Rosen earned a Bachelor of Science degree in Criminal Justice from UH Downtown, graduating with honors.
+He is deeply committed to keeping families safe, aggressively addressing crime issues and improving the quality of life for all residents of Precinct One.
 He and his wife and children are proud residents of the precinct.